Monday, November 27, 2017

 where faded banners hung

-studded with golden stars.
+with sons as golden stars.

 They could only sit there, silent